skyde/Interaction/README.md

    contains no syntax errors.
 2. **JSON validation** – `jq` validates `vscode/keybindings.json` and
    `vscode/settings.json`.
+3. **chezmoi apply** – the repository is applied with `chezmoi` from the checked-out branch and the run fails if any files remain pending.
-3. **Neovim startup** – Neovim is launched headless and the run fails if any errors are printed during startup.
+4. **Neovim startup** – Neovim is launched headless and the run fails if any errors are printed during startup.

 Package installation is handled with the platform package manager: